dappforce/subsocial-parachain/pallets/free-proxy/README.md

-# Subsocial Proxy
+# Free Proxy
 This pallet provides a simple wrapper around the proxy pallet, it aims to give users first proxy for free (without reserving any SUB).

 This pallet works using the following method:
-- Users calls `SubsocialProxy::add_free_proxy(....)`.
+- Users calls `FreeProxy::add_free_proxy(....)`.
 - The pallet will check if the user have no proxy defined before.
 - if so the pallet sets a temporary storage flag so deposits are overridden to zero, and calls `Proxy::add_proxy(....)`.
 - When proxy pallet tries to calculate deposit it will result to zero
-- After proxy is added SubsocialProxy removes the flag so depoists can be calculated correctly again.
+- After proxy is added FreeProxy removes the flag so depoists can be calculated correctly again.

-SubsocialProxy takes the original `ProxyDepositBase` and `ProxyDepositFactor` configs, and provide you with `AdjustedProxyDepositBase` and `AdjustedProxyDepositBase`.
+FreeProxy takes the original `ProxyDepositBase` and `ProxyDepositFactor` configs, and provide you with `AdjustedProxyDepositBase` and `AdjustedProxyDepositBase`.

 ```rust